-Please note, Mackintosh Queen’s Cross will be closed 17 January to 3 February 2019 due to arrangements for Celtic Connections.
+Please note, Mackintosh Queen’s Cross will be closed throughout January to 6 February 2019 due to arrangements for Celtic Connections.
 Sorry for any inconvenience this may cause.

 Closed on Saturday and Sunday

 Free entry to G20 residents on Wednesday afternoons after 1.00pm